Pitch-Technologies/FedProClient/doc/Settings.md

 ### Environment variable syntax

-Environment variables `FEDPRO_CLIENT_SETTINGS` or `FEDPRO_CLIENT_OVERRIDES` should contain a list of desired settings as key-value pairs in the following format:
+Environment variables `FEDPRO_CLIENT_SETTINGS` and `FEDPRO_CLIENT_OVERRIDES` may contain a list of desired settings as key-value pairs in the following format:

 `<environmentVariable>=<setting1>=<value1>,<setting2>=<value2>,...`